SkyDev125/po_proj_tests_2024_2025/README.md

 ## How to use

 1. Clone this repo.
+2. change the scripts to use the correct path for your app.
-2. Run the tests you want (see below).
+3. Run the tests you want (see below).
-3. Pull Request to add more tests to this repo!
+4. Pull Request to add more tests to this repo!

 ## Running the tests